All Green is open and so is gardening! Read about our Christmas Trading Hours here.

 Indoor plants transform any room into a more positive space, and they’re credited with many benefits, from cleaning the air to improving our mood.
 Repay the favour by keeping your indoor plants happy and well cared for with these tips from our experts.

-All Green Nursery & Garden's dedicated indoor plant room boasts over 200m² of thriving indoor plants, and our in-house horticulturalists are always on hand to offer you expert advice.
+At All Green, we take pride in offering customers a huge selection of thriving indoor plants, and our in-house horticulturalists are always on hand to offer you expert advice.
 Let us help you find the perfect plant for every room in your home.

 Pots

-Get an indoor plant off to a good start with the right pot.
+Get your indoor plant’s journey off to the right start by choosing the perfect pot as its home.
 It should look good but also be functional with a stable base, plenty of drainage holes, and a matching saucer.

-• As a general rule you can start with a pot slightly bigger than the one your plant came in
+• As a general rule, it’s best to start with a pot slightly bigger than the one your plant came in.

-• A pot that is too big it will look out of proportion until the plant has enough time to grow
+• A pot that is too big will look out of proportion until the plant has enough time to grow.

-• If the pot is too small, and the plant will tend to tip over and need frequent watering
+• If the pot is too small, the plant will tend to tip over and need frequent watering.

 Potting mix